aws-cloudformation/aws-guard-rules-registry/README.md

 # AWS Guard Rules Registry

-AWS Guard Rules Registry is an open-source repository of AWS `cfn-guard` rule files and managed rule sets.
+AWS Guard Rules Registry is an open-source repository of AWS `cfn-guard` rule files and managed rule sets that help organizations `Shift Left` in their SDLC process.

 ## TL;DR